indraneelmax/cpx_monitor/README.md

 the terminal which I believe can be a tedious job.
 - Add ability to sort and filter tabular services data.
 - Add test to validate that the `ServiceInfo` objects are refreshed in the `CpxMonitor` class for tracking feature.
+- Add type hints for a better developer experience.

 **How to Run tests**